luizbgomide/sovereign/equipment.md

 # Equipment

+Each individual piece of equipment should be recorded on its own small piece of [card stock](https://www.amazon.com/Printworks-Cardstock-Certified-Projects-00540/dp/B07FX5LCXK), specifying it's encumbrance in the top right.
+This allows players to pass equipment around, leave it places, etc. Stowed items should be kept in a separate pile from Readied items.

 ## Coins and Money

 Purchases are made using coins.
 A copper piece (c) purchases a loaf of bread or three pints of cheap ale.
 10c make a silver piece (s).
 10s or 100c make a gold piece (g).